IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Sysadmins
 +++++++++

-Sysadmins often write scripts to automate tasks and Dataverse software APIs make this possible.
+Sysadmins often write scripts to automate tasks and Dataverse Software APIs make this possible.
 Sysadmins have control over the server that the Dataverse installation is running on and may be called upon to execute API commands that are limited to "localhost" (the server itself) for security reasons.

 |Start| A good starting point for sysadmins is "Blocking API Endpoints" in the :doc:`/installation/config` section of the Installation Guide, followed by the :doc:`getting-started` section of this guide, followed by the :doc:`/admin/troubleshooting` section of the Admin Guide.